 Attorneys who Stay Ahead of the Tech Curve in Subrogation Litigation

 RG’s investigatory techniques in each subrogation case we manage position us to maximize recoveries while minimizing costs.
 Our subrogation-focused attorneys understand the intricacies of insurance law as well as the need to keep up with the ever-changing world of technology and social media.
-Covering the US, Canada and Puerto Rico, we use cooperative, creative strategies, and the latest in law and technology to effectively advocate for our insurers’ right to recovery.

 Categories: Speaking Engagements